jaepetto/nbjrnlctl/memory-bank/systemPatterns.md

 ## Key Design Patterns

 ### Command Pattern
-Commands are organized by operation (create, read, update, delete, list) rather than by entity, providing a consistent user experience where verbs remain constant and objects vary.
+Commands are organized by operation, currently focusing on the list operation for journal entries, providing a consistent user experience where verbs remain constant and objects vary.

 ### Client Pattern
 API interactions are encapsulated in a dedicated client (netbox.go) that handles HTTP communication, authentication, and basic error handling, abstracting these concerns from business logic.